How To Be At Peace With Food In 3 Easy Steps

 Self-compassion helps you keep your focus on moving forward.

-You don’t need to look for balance when you have your own internal barometer to guide you.
+You don’t need to look for balance when you have your internal barometer to guide you.
 You adjust as you develop a refined internal awareness of your emotional states.

 Here are three steps to be at peace with food through self-compassion: